aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>9</sup>&nbsp;Then went Haman forth that day joyful and glad of heart; but when Haman saw Mordekhai in the king’s gate, that he stood not up, nor moved for him, Haman was filled with wrath against Mordekhai. <sup>10</sup>&nbsp;Nevertheless Haman refrained himself, and went home; and he sent and fetched his friends and Zeresh his wife. <sup>11</sup>&nbsp;And Haman recounted unto them the glory of his riches, and the multitude of his children, and everything as to how the king had promoted him, and how he had advanced him above the princes and servants of the king. <sup>12</sup>&nbsp;Haman said moreover: ‘Yea, Esther the queen did let no man come in with the king unto the banquet that she had prepared but myself; and to-morrow also am I invited by her together with the king. <sup>13</sup>&nbsp;Yet all this avails me nothing, so long as I see Mordekhai the Jew sitting at the king’s gate.’
+ <sup>9</sup>&nbsp;Then went Hâman forth that day joyful and glad of heart; but when Hâman saw Mordekhai in the king’s gate, that he stood not up, nor moved for him, Hâman was filled with wrath against Mordekhai. <sup>10</sup>&nbsp;Nevertheless Hâman refrained himself, and went home; and he sent and fetched his friends and Zeresh his wife. <sup>11</sup>&nbsp;And Hâman recounted unto them the glory of his riches, and the multitude of his children, and everything as to how the king had promoted him, and how he had advanced him above the princes and servants of the king. <sup>12</sup>&nbsp;Hâman said moreover: ‘Yea, Esther the queen did let no man come in with the king unto the banquet that she had prepared but myself; and to-morrow also am I invited by her together with the king. <sup>13</sup>&nbsp;Yet all this avails me nothing, so long as I see Mordekhai the Jew sitting at the king’s gate.’
 </div></td> </tr>